Remove-Variable

 from security settings. e.g. -force will override a files read-only

-attribute, but will not change file permissions.
+attribute, but will not remove a constant.

 Describe what would happen if you executed the command without